create a tokenizer

 The key line is torch.einsum("BSD,BS->BD", embs, attention_mask_float)

-where we use einsum
+, where einsum

-to do row-wise aggregation.
+performs row‑wise aggregation.
 B

 , S